 A semi-automatic shrink wrap machine is an excellent mid-level machine for companies doing several thousands of products per day.
 We often recommend newer, growing companies to start with manual impulse sealers or I bar sealers.
 These smaller less productive machines only cost a few hundred dollars and can accommodate a few hundred products of production per day.

-As the business and production grows we recommend stepping the machine up to a semi automatic shrink wrap machine.
-A semi auto machines offers several benefits over I bar sealers and impulse sealers.
-Let’s look at the advantages of a semi auto machine over manual machines as well as cost and production levels.
+As the business and production grow we recommend stepping the machine up to a semi-automatic shrink wrap machine.
+A semi-auto machine offers several benefits over I bar sealers and impulse sealers.
+Let’s look at the advantages of a semi-auto machine over manual machines as well as cost and production levels.

 Micro Knife Band Ribbon – Most all I bar sealers and impulse sealers have wire sealing elements.
 Wire sealers often burn out faster and require replacement more often than band ribbons.
 A band ribbon is a thicker metal piece used to seal film.

 220V Option – All impulse sealers and I bar sealers run on 110V power.
 Semi-automatic machines have a 110V power, but also have the 220V power option available.
 Running a semi-automatic shrink wrap machine on a 220 V power supply is recommended when possible.
 The 220V allows the machine motors to run cooler while using less electricity during production.

 Cost Difference – The cost difference from a manual shrink wrap machine to a semi-automatic shrink wrap machine is often several thousands of dollars.
 Depending on size, most manual shrink wrap machines are less than $600.
 Semi-automatic shrink wrap machines start at $6,300 to $9,000.